Arthropod: Respiration and circulation

 Arthropods have open circulatory systems.
 Most have a few short, open-ended arteries.
 In chelicerates and crustaceans, the blood carries oxygen to the tissues, while hexapods use a separate system of tracheae.
 Many crustaceans and a few chelicerates and tracheates use respiratory pigments to assist oxygen transport.
 The most common respiratory pigment in arthropods is copper-based hemocyanin; this is used by many crustaceans and a few centipedes.
-A few crustaceans and insects use iron-based hemoglobin, the respiratory pigment used by vertebrates.
+A few crustaceans and insects use iron-based haemoglobin, the respiratory pigment used by vertebrates.
 As with other invertebrates, the respiratory pigments of those arthropods that have them are generally dissolved in the blood and rarely enclosed in corpuscles as they are in vertebrates.

 The heart is a muscular tube that runs just under the back and for most of the length of the hemocoel.
 It contracts in ripples that run from rear to front, pushing blood forwards.
 Sections not being squeezed by the heart muscle are expanded either by elastic ligaments or by small muscles, in either case connecting the heart to the body wall.
 Along the heart run a series of paired ostia, non-return valves that allow blood to enter the heart but prevent it from leaving before it reaches the front.

 Arthropods have a wide variety of respiratory systems.
 Small species often do not have any, since their high ratio of surface area to volume enables simple diffusion through the body surface to supply enough oxygen.
 Crustacea usually have gills that are modified appendages.
 Many arachnids have book lungs.
 Tracheae, systems of branching tunnels that run from the openings in the body walls, deliver oxygen directly to individual cells in many insects, myriapods and arachnids.

 Nervous system

 Central nervous system of a nectiopod remipede, showing the presence of both deutocerebrum (dc) and ventral nerve cord (vnc) organized by segmented ganglia.

 Living arthropods have paired main nerve cords running along their bodies below the gut, and in each segment the cords form a pair of ganglia from which sensory and motor nerves run to other parts of the segment.
 Although the pairs of ganglia in each segment often appear physically fused, they are connected by commissures (relatively large bundles of nerves), which give arthropod nervous systems a characteristic ladder-like appearance.
-The brain is in the head, encircling and mainly above the esophagus.
+The brain is in the head, encircling and mainly above the oesophagus.
 It consists of the fused ganglia of the acron and one or two of the foremost segments that form the head – a total of three pairs of ganglia in most arthropods, but only two in chelicerates, which do not have antennae or the ganglion connected to them.
 The ganglia of other head segments are often close to the brain and function as part of it.
-In insects, these other head ganglia combine into a pair of subesophageal ganglia, under and behind the esophagus.
+In insects, these other head ganglia combine into a pair of subesophageal ganglia, under and behind the oesophagus.
 Spiders take this process a step further, as all the segmental ganglia are incorporated into the subesophageal ganglia, which occupy most of the space in the cephalothorax (front "super-segment").